-Report title

-Mayor/Councillor declared a

-Tick the relevant response:

-pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest

-in this item.
-The nature of the interest is

-If a Councillor declares a less than significant conflict of interemain in the meeting, the councillor needs to provide an expectate conflict requires no further action to manage the conflict. separate sheet if required.) lanation as to why

-OFFICE USE ONLY: (Committee of the Whole may not be applicated meetings.) able at all
+COUNCIL Agenda item No. Report title Housing Supply Plan - Map 2.
+Mayor/Councillor Arnott declared a Tick the relevant response: pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest in this item.
+The nature of the interest is A home carned by my mother and a home owned by my father are within the Daysand Terrace maps in this ite.
+If a Councillor declares a less than significant conflict of interest and intends to remain in the meeting, the councillor needs to provide an explanation as to why the conflict requires no further action to manage the conflict.
+(Attach a separate sheet if required.)
+OFFICE USE ONLY: (Committee of the Whole may not be applicable at all meetings.)
+Mayor/Councillor left the Council meeting in Committee of the Whole atpm.
+Mayor/Councillor returned to the Council meeting in Committee of the Whole at pm.
+Mayor/Councillor left the Council meeting at 7.05 pm. and did not return.
+Mayor/Councillor returned to the Council meeting at pm.

-meetings.) ole atpm.

-meetings.)
-Mayor/Councillor left the Council meeting in Committee of the Whomayor/Councillor returned to the Council meeting in Committee of ole atpm.